 An effective lead nurturing program where you know who that person is, you know their buyer persona, and where they are on the buyer’s journey can automatically begin to start nurturing, educating, and building trust with that person and helping to accelerate the sales cycle.

 When you understand the buyer’s journey of each of your most important buyer personas, and you know the steps that somebody goes through in between becoming a stranger to a visitor to a lead to a marketing qualified lead (MQL) to a sales qualified lead (SQL) to a client, it’s a lot easier for you to proactively put the right asset, put the right information in front of them.
 And that’s where lead nurturing really shines.

 The Bottom Line

-Lead nurturing allows you to provide a much better experience to your prospects with much more rapid response time.
+Lead nurturing allows you to provide a much better experience to your prospects with a much more rapid response time.